 One of the best ways to hear all about York’s history, from Romans to Vikings to Tudors, is by booking a free (yes, free!) walking tour of the city.

-There are plenty of providers to choose from, such as the Association of Voluntary Guides, White Rose York Tours and more.
 Most tours last between two and three hours and take you around York’s most iconic sites.